 The tour is 20 days in duration including international flights.
+Please note that depending on flight schedules passengers may arrive/depart on Day 2.

 Travellers booked on 'Land Only, the price includes visa fees and your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour.
 Please advise your international flight times to reservations.
-Join the tour on day one in Hanoi and end the tour on Day 19 in Siem Reap.
+Join the tour on day 1 in Hanoi and end the tour on Day 19 in Siem Reap.
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.